naogify/connect-to-alis/README.md

 ## Installation

-1. Download plugin files from ~~~ .
+1. Download zip file from this repository .
 2. Upload the zip file from Add New > Upload Plugin, the activate it.

+## How to use
-4. When you publish an article in WordPress, javascript prompot comes up and ask Alis's username,and password.
+1. When you publish an article in WordPress, the javascript prompt will come up and ask you to enter Alis's username,and password.
-5. Enter these user info, then your article will also publish in  [Alis](https://alis.to/) .
+2. Enter these user info, then your article will also publish in  [Alis](https://alis.to/) .

 ## Author
 Naoki Ohashi [@naogify](https://twitter.com/@naogify)

 If you find any issues, please create a issue or a pull request.